pranavan15/ManagingDatabaseTransactions/README.md

 2018-02-16 07:16:33,601 INFO  [BankingApplication] - Available balance in account ID 2: 1300
 2018-02-16 07:16:33,601 INFO  [BankingApplication] - You should see $1300 balance in Bob's account (NOT $800)
-2018-02-16 07:16:33,601 INFO  [BankingApplication] - Explanation: When trying to transfer $500 from Bob's account to account ID 123, initially $500withdrawed from Bob's account.
-But then the deposit operation failed due to an invalid recipientaccount ID; Hence the TX failed and the withdraw operation rollbacked, which is in the same TX
+2018-02-16 07:16:33,601 INFO  [BankingApplication] - Explanation: When trying to transfer $500 from Bob's account to account ID 123, initially $500 withdrawed from Bob's account.
+But then the deposit operation failed due to an invalid recipient account ID; Hence the TX failed and the withdraw operation rollbacked, which is in the same TX

 2018-02-16 07:16:33,601 INFO  [BankingApplication] -